 Merle Great Danes are often produced while breeding Harlequin Great Danes.
-They only genetic difference between the two is the gene that creates the grey coloring in Merles.
+The only genetic difference between the two is the gene that creates the grey coloring in Merles.

 While breeding two Harlequin Great Danes, litters will typically have one or two Merle puppies.
 The same can be expected when breeding a Harlequin and a Mantle Great Dane.
 However, the latter is the preferred breeding method.

 These types of dogs are more likely to experience health problems.
-This typically happens when two dogs with the merle-gene are breed, like two Harlequins.
+This typically happens when two dogs with the merle-gene are bred, like two Harlequins.

 Historically speaking, breeders at one point tried to eliminate the Merle coloring.
 They tried to do this by being selective in their breeding choices.
 However, this was not successful, as we still have Merle Great Danes today.
 Lucky us!